AggieNetwork.com

 Questions?
 Contact TAMUAdvocacy@AggieNetwork.com.

 The Texas A&M Advocacy Network provides a vehicle for former students to be a voice for Texas A&M and impact policy.
 Advocates are provided with resources on legislation and issues impacting higher education, and called upon to help when the voice of the Aggie Network is needed before key decision-makers.
-Whether you can take part in OMLD 2023 or not, be sure that you are signed up to be an Aggie Advocate to advocate for Texas A&M!
+Whether you can take part in OMLD 2025 or want to help in other ways, be sure that you are signed up to be an Aggie Advocate to advocate for Texas A&M!

 OMLD Group Photo